 3 Repealed by the Housing Act 1980.

-4 Under the Acts Amendment (Public Service) Act 1987 s.
-31(1)(f) a reference in a written law to the Permanent Head is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to the chief executive officer.
-This reference was amended under the Reprints Act 1984 s.
-7(5)(a).
+4 The Machinery of Government (Miscellaneous Amendments) Act 2006 section 454 provides general transitional provisions concerning references to chief executive officers that are amended or repealed by that Act.

 5 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Treasury Department is read and construed as a reference to the Department of Treasury and Finance.

 6 The Housing Loan Guarantee Act Amendment Act 1987 s.
 11 reads as follows: